Get A Master's In Environmental Science

 Florida Tech’s environmental science program provides a thorough background in the biological and chemical fundamentals of natural environmental systems with specific areas of emphasis related to:

-Water and air resources
+- Water and air resources

-Water and wastewater treatment
+- Water and wastewater treatment

-Hazardous and toxic materials
+- Hazardous and toxic materials

-Graduates with a master’s in environmental science are the scientists and problem solvers who lead collaborative teams from consulting firms, government agencies and non-profit organizations to solve today’s environmental issues.
+Graduates with a master’s in environmental science are the scientists and problem-solvers who lead collaborative teams from consulting firms, government agencies, and nonprofit organizations to solve today’s environmental issues.

 Small class sizes provide students with close mentorship and support from professors.
-Students experience an interdisciplinary approach in the master’s in environmental science program with interaction from science, mathematics and engineering faculty.
+Students experience an interdisciplinary approach in the master’s in environmental science program with interaction from science, mathematics, and engineering faculty.
 Focused on providing students with a well-rounded background, professors prepare graduates to meet the needs of future employers.
 Florida Tech professors also receive high praise from the North American Association for Environmental Education (NAAEE).

 Florida Tech’s environmental science master’s program provides a thorough background in the biological and chemical fundamentals of natural environmental systems.
 The university’s location near diverse ecosystems, such as the Indian River Lagoon and the Atlantic Ocean, makes it an ideal choice to study environmental science.

-Working towards an environmental science master’s degree involves fieldwork and experiencing the environment.
+Working toward an environmental science master’s degree involves getting out in the field and experiencing the environment.
 Students have access to numerous research labs, centers and institutes as well as a fleet of aircraft and ocean vessels for hands-on data collection and analysis.
-Having access to nearby "natural" laboratories including the Atlantic Ocean marine ecosystem, estuarine habitats of the Indian River Lagoon, and the area’s other natural resources, gives students unique experience with a variety of environments to develop the skills they need to become environmental scientists.
+Having access to nearby natural laboratories, including the Atlantic Ocean marine ecosystem, the diverse estuarine habitats of the Indian River Lagoon, and the area’s other natural resources, gives students a unique experience of a variety of environments to develop the skills they need to become environmental scientists.
 With professors who bring a wealth of experience to the classroom, and a culture that empowers graduates to be future leaders, Florida Tech offers students seeking an environmental science master’s degree the perfect setting in which to prepare for the complex environmental issues they’ll face in their career.

-Because of small class sizes and a close-knit academic community, students enjoy individualized attention and mentorship from their professors, which is not often possible at other universities.
-Students have access to numerous research labs, centers and institutes as well as a fleet of aircraft and ocean vessels for hands on study experiences.
+Because of small class sizes and a close-knit academic community, students enjoy individualized attention and mentorship from their professors.
+Students have access to numerous research labs, centers and institutes as well as small craft and larger, sea-going vessels for hands-on study experiences.
 Working closely with advisors, students research and develop a master's thesis, with the expectation that it will be published in a peer-reviewed journal.
 There is also a non-thesis option for the Master's in Environmental Science.

 Graduates of the environmental science master’s degree program leave Florida Tech ready to provide solutions to companies in the private sector, and in local, state, and federal agencies.
-Students can also enhance their knowledge and professional connections with participation in the Student Organization for Sustainability Action and Florida Tech Environmental Club, both dedicated to environmental awareness and sustainability practices.
+They are ready to address problems such as offshore oil spills and drilling impacts, drinking water resources, rising sea levels, and more.

 Other topics in the field for environmental science internships and research could include:

-Offshore oil spills and drilling impacts
+- Offshore oil spills and drilling impacts

-Drinking water resources
+- Drinking water resources

-Rising sea levels
+- Rising sea levels

-Natural resource management
+- Natural resource management

-Water and wastewater treatment
+- Water and wastewater treatment

-Effects of local weather on ecosystems
+- Effects of local weather on ecosystems

-U.S. Fish and Wildlife Service
+- US Fish and Wildlife Service

-Florida Department of Environmental Regulation
+- Florida Department of Environmental Regulation

-Marine Resources Council of East Central Florida
+- Marine Resources Council of East Central Florida

-Indian River Lagoon National Estuary Program
+- Indian River Lagoon National Estuary Program

-St. Johns River Water Management District
+- Johns River Water Management District

 Core areas of research includes:

-Satellite systems and data
+- Satellite systems and data

-Digital image processing
+- Digital image processing

-Environmental optics for remote sensing
+- Environmental optics for remote sensing

 Environmental scientists use their expertise in support of protecting the environment and human health concerns.
 They analyze environmental problems and develop solutions.
-This could include positions such as cleaning up polluted areas, advising policy makers, improving air and water quality or working with industry to reduce waste.
+This could include positions such as cleaning up polluted areas, advising policy-makers, improving air and water quality, or working with industry to reduce waste.

-Graduates with a master’s in environmental science work for a variety of organizations in the public, private and nonprofit sectors, including the U.S. Fish and Wildlife Service, the Environmental Protection Agency, state environmental and wildlife agencies, solid waste management, law firms, Greenpeace and the National Wildlife Federation.
+Graduates with a master’s in environmental science work for a variety of organizations in the public, private and nonprofit sectors, including the US Fish and Wildlife Service, the Environmental Protection Agency, state environmental and wildlife agencies, solid waste management, law firms, Greenpeace, and the National Wildlife Federation.